sufianj/sicss2022_aachen-graz_idea13/README.md

-# SICSS 2022_aachen-graz project: Comparison of opinions expressed in Twitter with ANES aggregated data
+# Comparison of opinions expressed in Twitter with ANES aggregated data

 ## Contributors: